Hello. How are you? (Click Email to let me know).

 You can read essays I’m writing as part of my research here.

-I graduated from the University of British Columbia in 2018 with a bachelor’s degree in film and literature.
-Since then I’ve been in VIFF’s Catalyst Program and had my work shown in festivals across the country and my writing published in magazines distributed all over North America.
+I graduated from the University of British Columbia in 2018 with a BFA in Film Production and a Minor in Literature.
+Since then, I’ve been in VIFF’s Catalyst Program and had my work shown in festivals across the country and my writing published in magazines distributed all over North America.
+I’m now pursuing my MA in Cinema Studies at UBC.

 This is really fun for me and I like doing it.
 I’m going to keep doing it.
 Thanks for reading.
 (Click Email to say you’re welcome).